 Of course, sometimes this is unavoidable – after all, even the best manager can’t predict a bout of gastro sweeping through the team.
 However, if your business is routinely understaffed, it’s time to start looking at your roster, and assessing whether it’s time to change things up.

-By making health and wellbeing a priority in your workplace, you’ll have happier, more productive staff and better results – all without the ridiculously expensive gym membership.
+By making health and wellbeing a priority in your workplace, you’ll have happier, more productive employees and better results – all without the ridiculously expensive gym membership.